 Aussie Backyard Bird Count

-Cessnock City Council has joined the Habitat Stepping Stones program which encourages residents to create or improve habitat elements (food, water and shelter elements to add to your backyard or balcony to create a habitat stepping stone for local wildlife..
+Habitat Stepping Stones is a non-profit initiative, developed at Macquarie University, that helps you find beautiful food, water and shelter elements to add to your backyard or balcony to create a habitat stepping stone for local wildlife..
 Examples include planting local native plants and food trees in your garden for birds and insects, provide water through bird baths or ponds, and more.
 If you would like to register for the Habitat Stepping Stones project, and pledge the three or more habitats elements you'll do, simply go to their website for more information.
 (Note: there is a one off pledge fee of $25 to join this program but members are entitled to discounts as selected nurseries on purchases to support their participation.)

 Flying-foxes are nomadic mammals that fly across eastern and northern Australia.
 There are three types of mega-bats (or Flying-foxes) native to NSW, two which are currently impacting upon East Cessnock.
-Recently Cessnock City Council in partnership with Office of Environment & Heritage asked the community to respond on an online survey through Flying Fox Engage, asking respondents to consider and rank options that will help inform a Camp Management Plan for the Cessnock East Camp.
-For more information and updates go to the East Cessnock Flying Fox Camp webpage.
+For more information and updates go to the East Cessnock Flying Fox Camp page.

 How can you help at your place or in your local area?